From hobby to Whole Foods: How this Nashville immigrant got her hummus into big box retailers

 She relied on old-fashioned, physical cookbooks and handwritten recipes faxed from her mom, who often mailed her hard-to-find spices like tamarind, saffron and mint to make middle-eastern dishes.

 “Cooking became a hobby and entertaining became an escape,” says Hemmat.
 “Through food, I forged friendships and made memories that will last lifetime.”

 In the fall of 2001, Java made hummus for one of her feasts.
-The traditional middle-eastern appetizer, which is made of chickpeas, spices and oil, was foreign to her friends.
+The traditional middle-eastern appetizer, a concoction of chickpeas, spices and oil, was foreign to her friends.
 Only one had ever even heard of hummus.

 “Hummus didn’t become mainstream until about 2015,” says Hemmat.

 She served the savory starter with homemade pita bread.
-The response was overwhelmingly.
+The response was overwhelming.
 Her guests requested that hummus become a regular in the dinner rotation.

 Hemmat graduated in 2002 and took a job with Enterprise Rent A Car.
 She quickly climbed the company ladder and became the Manager of the Charlotte Pike location.

 The financial crisis brought Hemmat’s career to a screeching halt.
 The 31-year-old was laid off in February 2009.

 Rocked by the recession layoff, Java says she sought out a more stable profession: medicine.
 That meant going to grad school.
 She began pursuing a Masters in Chemistry at MTSU.
 The program would prepare her for the MCAT.